RayofYar/roco504/README.md

 3D printed snake design, with rigid ribs and a flexible spine using NinjaFlex

-ROS for wifi communication between on operator PC and an onboard Raspberry Pi, with camera.
+ROS for wifi communication between an operator PC and an onboard Raspberry Pi, with camera.